Das Opfer (Zillig)

 Das Opfer (English: The Sacrifice) is a one-act opera by Winfried Zillig.

 Libretto

 The German libretto is by Reinhard Goering, adapted from his prizewinning three-act play Die Südpolexpedition des Kapitäns Scott (published in 1929).
 Both the play and the opera are based on the Terra Nova Expedition led by Robert Falcon Scott.

 Zillig, an admirer of Die Südpolexpedition, asked Goering to adapt his play into an opera libretto in 1930.
 The playwright delivered the libretto to Zillig in April 1936, before committing suicide in October of the same year.

-The libretto of Das Opfer has drawn notoriety because the chorus members dress as penguins for much of the opera, even though penguins do not inhabit the polar plateau where the action is set.
+The libretto of Das Opfer has drawn notoriety because the chorus members dress as penguins for much of the opera, even though penguins do not inhabit the Antarctic Plateau where the action is set.
 According to Zillig, the penguins represent "hostile nature" (feindselige Natur) over which Oates triumphs by his act of sacrifice.